sontungexpt/sttusline/README.md

 🛠️ Lazy load all components

-🍕 Only update component when needed, not update all statusline
+🍕 Only update each component when needed, not update all statusline

 🔥 Easy to create your component with lua